Kagebounshin/game-rating-site/README.md

 ### Acknowledgements

 - Thanks to family and friends for endless support.
+- Aaron and Daisy for feedback.
+- Slack Community

 ### Disclaimer
 - This website was built for educational purpose only!